|On this page:

 - Spare children’s shoes (soccer cleats in particular) We often visit school and sport programs and providing extra equipment is greatly appreciated.

 Travelling after the program means that you will no longer have the guidance of McGill staff including the medical doctor.
 You will need to be equipped to travel and deal with situations on your own in Africa.
+Talk to the doctors during the AFSS program about how to prepare for solo travel, especially if backpacking through developing areas.
 Some of the things we recommend that you bring are:

 - Malaria self-medication (e.g. Doxycycline, Larium or Malarone);